HighOutputVentures/experiments/018/README.md

 ## Abstract

-This experiment will explore vault a promising tool for managing secrets and identity-based access management.
 This experiment will explore Vault, a promising secret and identity-based access management tool.
 The experiment aims to use Vault in the onboarding and offboarding process in the company.

 ## Conclusion